Heliodex/Heliodex/README.md

 **HelioDex/Heliodex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-i'm a human

-i code things
+I write code and usually put it out under the Unlicense.

-contact me here, at https://heliodex.cf/, or at
+Contact me here, at https://heliodex.cf/, or at

 * Twitter: @lwinklly, https://twitter.com/lwinklly/